Looking to grow your Pinterest following this month?

 Let’s Dive Right In!

-Begin To Treat Pinterest Like a search engine
+1. Treat Pinterest Like a Search Engine

 While Pinterest can be a social platform, It’s more like is a search engine, like Google.
 When was the last time you shared a personal photo on Pinterest or pulled up a chat message and had a full conversation with someone? – I know haven’t in like forever, ha!
 But when was the last time you went to Pinterest and searched for something such as a recipe or looked up how to do a DIY project?
 Probably more recently, right?